 The Port of Woodland hereby declares the following vessels are on Port property.
 Port property may include Austin Point, Martin Bar North and Martin Bar South and manages the Columbia River aquatic lands to the navigation channel under the Port Management Agreement.

-- The Port of Woodland (Port) has declared the vessel of Go Aweigh and Oregon Registration 138PH as abandoned.
+- The Port of Woodland (Port) has declared the vessel of Princess Leanne Y and Oregon Registration 248DK as abandoned.
 The vessel is a sunken with no other description.
 It is located in the Lewis River along Austin Point area of Woodland, Washington.
+A copy of the Notice is available at 12 27 2019 Princess Leanne Y OR 248DK AP.

-The Port posted notice on each vessel, acting as an authorized public entity with the authority granted in RCW 79.100, that it intends to take custody of the vessel on December 1, 2019.
+The Port posted notice on the vessel, acting as an authorized public entity with the authority granted in RCW 79.100, that it intends to take custody of the vessel on February 1, 2020.
 After taking custody of the vessel, Port may use or dispose of it without further notice to the owner.
-The Port is hereby providing further notification to extend to December 20, 2019.

 In order to keep the vessel, before the Custody Date, the owner must: